 - Consolidated freight

 It is always recommended that you work with professionals when you are moving or shipping a piano.
-For short distance moves, look for a local piano moving company.
+For short-distance moves, look for a local piano moving company.
 Some even offer tuning services.
-For long distance moves, consolidated freight is the safest way to transport your piano.
-Consolidated freight services can be used to move any upright piano, including antique or heirloom pieces.
+For long-distance moves, consolidated freight is the safest way to transport your piano.
+Consolidated freight services can be used to move an upright piano, including antique or heirloom pieces.

 TSI can help—our experienced logistics coordinators will connect you with an expert piano shipping company and help you create a shipping plan that works for your schedule and budget.